awsdocs/aws-personal-health-dashboard/doc_source/security_iam_id-based-policy-examples.md

       "health:DescribeEventDetails",
       "health:DescribeAffectedEntities"
     ],
-    "Resource": "arn:aws:health:*::event/EC2/*/*",
+    "Resource": "arn:aws:health:*::event/EC2/*/*"
   }]
 }
 ```

 **Example : eventTypeCode condition**
-This policy statement grants access to Personal Health Dashboard and the AWS Health `Describe*` API operations, but denies access to any AWS Health events with the `eventTypeCode` that matches `AWS_EC2_*`\.
+This policy statement grants access to AWS Personal Health Dashboard and the AWS Health `Describe*` API operations, but denies access to any AWS Health events with the `eventTypeCode` that matches `AWS_EC2_*`\.

 ```
 {